BR1py/itertree/docs/docs/tutorial.rst

 .. autofunction:: itertree.iTree.__iter__()
             :noindex:

+.. autofunction:: itertree.iTree.siblings()
+            :noindex:

+.. note:: The siblings iterator does not consider the item itself.
+If you need an iterator that considers the
+          item itself use: `mytree.parent.__iter__()`.

-The more dict-like iteration-methods targeting the children  (level 1) are:
+Some more dict-like iteration-methods targeting the children (level 1 only) are:

 .. autofunction:: itertree.iTree.keys()
             :noindex: